Azure-Samples/media-services-3rdparty-player-samples/docs/NexPlayer/results/issues.md

 Live Stream with Low Latency

-This feature is not implemented yet.
-Only working correctly on web browsers.
+This feature is implemented on web browsers at the moment.

 ------